-Kelp Noodle Salad
+Recipe: Paleo Kelp Noodle Salad

-1 lb package Kelp Noodles
+- 1 lb package Kelp Noodles

-2 Tbsp Coconut Aminos (or wheat free Tamari if you do soy)
+- 2 Tbsp Coconut Aminos (or wheat free Tamari if you do soy)

-1 Tbsp Coconut Vinegar
+- 1 Tbsp Coconut Vinegar

-1 ½ Tbsp Maple Syrup
+- 1 ½ Tbsp Maple Syrup

 - 1 Garlic clove

-½ tsp Sesame Oil
+- ½ tsp Sesame Oil

-1 ½ tsp Ginger (fresh)
+- 1 ½ tsp Ginger (fresh)

-1 Tbsp Chives
+- 1 Tbsp Chives

-1/3 cup Cilantro
+- 1/3 cup Cilantro

-Sea Salt (to taste)
+- Coarse Sea Salt (to taste)

-Rinse the kelp noodles in water and cut to desired length.
+- Rinse the kelp noodles in water and cut to desired length.
 Chop the chives and cilantro, add to the kelp noodles, and set aside for later.